 It’s been a crazy journey being off for this long with Isabelle.
 But it’s one that I’ve absolutely loved.
 Don’t get me wrong, we’ve had our hard moments.
 Having a baby isn’t exactly the easiest thing in the world, but I wouldn’t change it for the world.

 But everything from here on out is going to be different.
 Whilst I was on maternity leave we could just up and go away.
 Ross could always arrange his leave so he had long weekends, and we could use that time to travel around the country with Isabelle.
 It’s something we’ve loved doing with her, and something we won’t be able to do as often.
 From here on out we’ll have to try and match our leave, and at times use some of it for childcare, at least at the beginning.

 I’m not going to go into depth about the things we did, or the highlights of my maternity leave, if you want to read about that, then I dare say Ross has plenty of posts on here talking about that.
 I’m just here to write out how I’m feeling about the prospect of ending my time off.

 I’m not going to lie, I’m dreading it.
-Not only is it going to be weird being away from Isabelle all day, but also being away from Ross too; lets face it, with his job we are pretty cushty and fortunate in how much time we get to spend together.
+Not only is it going to be weird being away from Isabelle all day, but also being away from Ross too.
+Let’s face it, with his job (postman) we are pretty cushty and fortunate in how much time we get to spend together.
 Stupidly, you could say, I’m also diving into a new job.
 Well, I’m still going to be a nurse, but it’s going to be in a completely different setting with different people doing a completely different job.
-If you can’t tell by then number of times I just used that word, everything is going to be different.
+If you can’t tell by the number of times I just used that word, everything is going to be different.

 The only saving grace with this is that I have to use all my annual leave by April.
 So after this week, which will be an induction week, so I’ll be Monday to Friday, 9-5, I’ll be in just one day a week (albeit doing a 12 hour shift) until March.
 So it’s not as bad as it could be.